 Wild Salmon Fillets with Basil and Hazelnut Crust

-Just a few perfect ingredients combine in this dish to create a memorable meal.
 As the salmon cooks, the topping bastes the fish and keeps it beautifully moist.
-And the flavors!
 The peppery brightness of local, organic basil is perfectly balanced by the earthy Northwest hazelnuts.
-(You can find hazelnuts in the bulk department at PCC.)
-Chevre cheese is another fun little twist in this recipe.
-Port Madison Chevre, right here on Bainbridge Island, is one of my favorites.
-Organic fennel and fresh garlic round out the balance!
-Delightful!
+Chevre is another fun little twist in this recipe.
+Organic fennel and fresh garlic round out the balance.

 - 1 1/2 pounds wild salmon fillet, skin-on Add to list